Prozessorientierte Simulation mit Verarbeitungsnetzwerk-Modellen

 A definition of a processing node may include

-3. a duration function for modeling the durations of the node's processing activities, returning either a fixed value or a value sampled from a probability distribution (in which case the function represents a random variable).
+function for modeling the durations of the node's processing activities, returning either a fixed value or a value sampled from a probability distribution (in which case the function represents a random variable). - either

-2. a chooseSuccessorNode function for modeling some routing decision logic, or
+function for modeling some routing decision logic, or - an

 Utilization statistics may be computed automatically for all processing node objects and other resource objects that participate in the processing activity performed at the node.